Hightlight

 D Clark

-2 months agoI would give them one star but I give them three because the staff was very friendly, kind, and courteous.
+a year agoI would give them one star but I give them three because the staff was very friendly, kind, and courteous.
 They seemed to care about my well-being, and they also gave me a veteran discount.
 The problem I had was their oral surgeon.
 I had to go in there for an emergency extraction because I had an infected tooth.
 My teeth are not the greatest.
 I always had healthy, perfectly aligned teeth, never braces, and got a lot of compliments from dentists, for many years.
 I got my first cavity when I was 23, got it taken care of, and have not received another one for 6 years.
 Ever since then my teeth have began to deteriorate and I was never able to afford dental visits, since most jobs I had did not offer dental insurance, and I lived paycheck to paycheck.
 My self-esteem went pretty low as a result, and I pretty much gave up trying to take care of my teeth because no matter what I did they kept rotting.
 When I lived in Montana I started (fearfully) seeing a dentist, when I started getting infections.
 At 34+ years of experience he had perfected the art of tooth extraction.
 He would make sure that I was numbed up, to the point where I literally would not feel anything, other than maybe my jaw joint being pulled on a little bit and he really put my faith in dentists to the highest.
 At Metro this dentist helped me to lose my faith again.
 She was aggressive and had sort of a snarky attitude.
 She numbed me up the proper way, with the first injection, but instead of waiting for it to set in, before giving me an injection by the infected tooth she went right for it, immediately, and it was extremely painful.
 Then she made a comment about how I would not have to go through that pain, had I have taken care of my teeth.
 "Just saying."
 She seemed almost angry when she said it.
 She didn't seem to inject me with enough to even really numb me up.
 She did wait between 15 to 25 minutes but I didn't feel numb enough.
 I mentioned that to her, so she gave me another injection, but instead of waiting for it to take effect, she proceeded to immediately start removing the tooth, and it hurt so bad, that I may as well have not been numbed up at all.
 It hurt to the point where I requested to just stop, and proceed with an antibiotic treatment, to try and kill the infection before extracting the tooth.
 She seemed fine with that but she only supplied me with a week's worth of antibiotics, which the previous dentist I had seen, in Montana, had given me a 3 week supply.
 The second I have fear returning to a dentist office is the second I know that something is not right.
 I will not be going back.